 - Department store staff greeting chorus, e,g, try arriving at any high-end department store at opening time Mistukoshi, Isetan, Seibu.

-This article was updated in April 2017 by Carey Finn.
+This article was updated in March 2018 by Lily Crossley-Baxter.

 Watch this next